prysmaticlabs/documentation/website/docs/prysm-usage/running-a-validator.md

 }>
 <TabItem value="simple-import">

 Prysm supports importing only the validating keys one needs to join eth2, keeping ones mnemonic and other wallet secrets safe.
 This type of functionality in Prysm is also referred to as a **non-deterministic** wallet, as the keys it manages can be imported from anywhere, not necessarily from a 24-word mnemonic phrase.
-This is the **recommended approach** for key management if you have joined the eth2 testnet via the [Medalla testnet launchpad](https://medalla.launchpad.ethereum.org/) and you read our dedicated instructions [here](/docs/testnet/medalla).
+This is the **recommended approach** for key management if you have joined eth2 via the [Official Eth2 Launchpad](https://launchpad.ethereum.org/) and you read our dedicated instructions [here](/docs/mainnet/mainnet).

 ![image](/img/imports.svg)